 OHSU School of Nursing has a history of academic and clinical excellence and a commitment to the missions of education, practice and research.
 The School of Nursing offers academically rigorous programs that are taught by faculty members who are leaders in their field.
-The 2020 US News & World Report ranked the school's Nurse-Midwifery program second nationally and the Family Nurse Practitioner program 12th.
-The Nurse Practitioner -Pediatric, Primary Care program is ranked 12th, the Online Graduate programs is ranked 17th, the Online Master's in Nursing in Education program is ranked 5th, the Online Master's in Nursing Administration program is ranked 17th and the Doctor of Nursing Practice program was ranked 25th.
+The 2022 US News & World Report ranked the school's Nurse-Midwifery program second nationally and the Family Nurse Practitioner program 12th.
+The Nurse Practitioner -Pediatric, Primary Care program is ranked 12th, the Online Graduate programs is ranked 17th, and the Doctor of Nursing Practice program was ranked 35th.
 Programs leading to a Doctor of Nursing Practice (DNP) degree include the advanced nursing practice programs, with specialties in Adult-Gerontology Acute Care Nurse Practitioner (AGACNP), Family Nurse Practitioner (FNP), Nurse Anesthesia (NA), Nurse-Midwifery (NMW), Pediatric Primary and Acute Nurse Practitioner (PNP), and Psychiatric Mental Health Nurse Practitioner (PMHNP).
 Programs leading to a master's degree include Health Systems and Organizational Leadership (HSOL) as well as Master of Nursing in Education (MNE).
 The HSOL program has the option for students to apply and transition directly into the Post Master's DNP.
 Other programs leading to a doctoral degree include the Doctor of Philosophy (PhD).